Prilidiano Pueyrredón: Early life

 Pueyrredón was the only son of Juan Martín de Pueyrredón, then the Supreme Director of the United Provinces of the Río de la Plata, and María Calixta Tellechea y Caviedes, an aristocrat.
 He completed his primary education at the upper-class Colegio de la Independencia.
 In 1835 his family relocated to Europe, where he completed his education.
 He spent the school year in Paris and summers in Cádiz, where his father owned a business importing Argentine leather.

-Six years later, as relations between France and Argentina suffered owing to the refusal of Juan Manuel de Rosas to grant commercial privileges to ships of French origin—a matter which would not be resolved until the Battle of Vuelta de Obligado a few years later—the Pueyrredóns left Europe for Río de Janeiro.
+Six years later, as relations between France and Argentina suffered owing to the refusal of Juan Manuel de Rosas to grant commercial privileges to ships of French origin—a matter which would not be resolved until the Battle of Vuelta de Obligado a few years later—the Pueyrredóns left Europe for Rio de Janeiro.
 The city's liberal atmosphere encouraged Pueyrredón's artistic vocation.
 On his return to Paris three years later he received his parents' permission to study engineering.